crusher-dev/documentation/blog/2020-10-19-grafana-tutorial.md

 `drop table x`

-To protect against this, you might want to run a dedicated QuestDB instance set to read-only mode.
+To protect against this, you might want to run a dedicated Crusher instance set to read-only mode.
 You can do this by `http.security.readonly=true` in your `server.conf`.
 Please check the
 [configuration page](https://questdb.io/docs/reference/configuration).